-Buddhism is the prevalent religion of Chinatown.
-Tucked in a small storefront at 64 Mott Street is the Eastern States Buddhist Temple of America (212-966-6229).
+Tucked in a small storefront at 64 Mott Street is the Eastern States Buddhist Temple of America.
 Founded in 1962, it is the oldest Chinese Buddhist temple on the East Coast.
 Leave a $1 donation to get a small fortune scroll.
 Across from the Manhattan Bridge at Canal Street is the Mahayana Buddhist Temple, the largest Buddhist temple in Chinatown.
 Inside is a 16-foot-high golden Buddha that may be the largest in NYC.

-Chatham Square, at the intersection of East Broadway & Bowery, is home to the Kim Lau Memorial Arch, erected in 1962 in memory of the Chinese Americans who died in World War II, along with a statue of Lin Ze Xu, appointed by the Emperor of China in 1838 to eradicate opium in China.
-Just north of Chatham Square at Canal St. & Bowery is Confucius Plaza, where a statue of the famous philosopher displays some of his sayings in both Chinese and English.
+Chatham Square, at the intersection of East Broadway and Bowery, is home to the Kim Lau Memorial Arch, erected in 1962 in memory of the Chinese Americans who died in World War II, along with a statue of Lin Zexu, whose antidrug policies helped spark the Opium War in Fujian Province.
+Just north of Chatham Square at Canal St. and Bowery is Confucius Plaza, where a statue of the famous philosopher displays some of his sayings in both Chinese and English.

 Of course, food is the major attraction of Chinatown.
-Restaurants abound, offering dim sum, Chinese and Vietnamese noodle soup, Shanghai cuisine, and more.
+Restaurants abound, offering dim sum, Chinese and Vietnamese noodle soup, Szechuan cuisine, delicate tea, and other delectable dishes.
 Shanghai Cuisine offers the best Shanghai soup dumpling in the city, while the classic Hwa Yuan serves cold sesame noodles so good you'll want to order them twice.
 Not only that, but markets throughout Chinatown peddle fresh fish, vegetables, herbs, and candy unique to Chinese culinary culture.